Darksonn/ryhl.io/content/blog/async-what-is-blocking/index.md

     // This is running on Tokio.
 We may not block here.

     let blocking_task = tokio::task::spawn_blocking(|| {
-        // This is running on a blocking thread.
+        // This is running on a thread where blocking is fine. println!("Inside spawn_blocking");
-        // Blocking here is ok.
-        println!("Inside spawn_blocking");
     });